jchurley95/react-styled-components-tutorial/README.md

 Picture a file filled with a sea of divs and other HTML elements, each with their own props and classNames that can change based on props or state and inline styling mixed in with some inline javascript that references values from state or props and conditional renderings based on state or prop values...even that sentence is a mess trying to fit all that in.

-Alternatively, picture a well structured file with descriptive names for the JSX elements that don't require you to look further for a class or id, allowing you to quickly separate in your mind the structure, styling, and functionality of your component, and just focus on the changes that need to be made.
+Alternatively, picture a well structured file with descriptive names for the JSX elements that do not require you to look further for a class or id, allowing you to quickly separate in your mind the structure, styling, and functionality of your component, and just focus on the changes that need to be made.

 Using styled components and good, descriptive naming conventions, you can make your code so simple to read through that people who have never written code could potentially read and interpret your code.
 Again, this might not matter for you personally, but the next person who needs to work on this code might have less familiarity than you do with the code language/framework or even the English language, and this is something that you can do to help them do their job to the fullest.